777arc/PySDR/content/hackrf.rst

 Installing the Python API
 #########################

 Lastly, we must install the HackRF One `Python bindings <https://github.com/GvozdevLeonid/python_hackrf>`_, maintained by `GvozdevLeonid <https://github.com/GvozdevLeonid>`_.
-This was tested to work in Ubuntu 22.04 on 10/19/2024.
+This was tested to work in Ubuntu 22.04 on 11/04/2024 using the latest main branch.

 .. code-block:: bash